sayyadirfanali/Myna/README.md

   <img alt="C" src="https://example.com/C_light.png">
 </picture>

-Here is a comparison of popular glyph combinations in Myna (at the bottom in red) with other popular non-ligature monospace fonts.
+Here is a comparison between some popular monospace fonts with Myna (at the bottom in red).
 The list of the fonts used could be found in the script [mkcomp](scripts/mkcomp).
 Myna tries to emulate the smooth look of ligatures but also retains the simplicity of ASCII.

 ![Comparison](./images/comp.png)